openlab-at-city-tech/openlab/wp-content/plugins/gravity-forms-addons/bower_components/colorbox/README.md

 ## Changelog:

+### Version 1.5.15 - 2015/02/25

+* Adding to NPM, merged white-space cleanup & new language file.

+### Version 1.5.14 - 2014/9/9

+* When opening, append Colorbox to the DOM if it was detached for whatever reason.
+Fixes #645.

+### Version 1.5.13 - 2014/8/4

+* Fixed regression introduced with v1.5.12 with legacy versions of jQuery (1.3x-1.6x).
+References #628.

+### Version 1.5.12 - 2014/7/31

+* Allowed setting the overlay opacity via CSS, by setting Colorbox's opacity property to false.
+References #628.

+### Version 1.5.11 - 2014/7/31

+* Fixed bug where setting opacity to 0 was ignored.
+Fixes #628.

+### Version 1.5.10 - 2014/6/26

+* Minor misc. tweaks (merging pull requests #611, #612, #615, #619, #620).

+### Version 1.5.9 - 2014/4/25

+* Fixed inline content bug when using child selectors.
+Fixes #599

+### Version 1.5.8 - 2014/4/15

+* Fixed accidental leak of global variable.
+References #591
+* Enabled strict mode.
+Fixes #597

+### Version 1.5.7 - 2014/4/15

+* Fix potential error when calling Colorbox directly.
+References #591
+* Potentially worked around browser limitation of reporting that an image height and width is 0 immediately after onload.
+Fixes #535

+### Version 1.5.6 - 2014/4/4

+* Applied maxWidth and maxHeight to the initialWidth and initialHeight.
+Fixes #391

 ### Version 1.5.5 - 2014/3/13

 * Allow setting the overlay opacity through CSS, rather than having to use Colorbox's opacity property.
 Fixes #580